Gelarehh/Breast-Cancer-Diagnosis-Using-Decision-Trees/README.md

 <li>fractal dimension</li>
 </ol>

 Classes are defined as the diagnosis of the cancer stage as malignant and benign.
+To build the classifier, the metric of *entropy* is used as the evaluation metric, and the maximum depth of the tree is defined to be 4.